sakhnevych/calendar-view/README.rst

 Configuration
 -------------

-Configuration for all views can be done using ``CalendarConfig`` class.
+Configuration for all views can be done using the ``CalendarConfig`` class.

 .. csv-table::
    :header: "Parameter", "Type", "Description"